marwan116/scarfing/docs/index.rst

       or docker)

 -  Embed the pixel in the README (see pixel image below)
+-  Unfortunately pandoc does not support moving images to rst, so we need to manually add the pixel to the index.rst file

 .. image:: https://static.scarf.sh/a.png?x-pxid=038ca666-efd5-46a6-ae08-e4f7bdb244a3
    :alt: Pixel tracker from scarf.sh